ejs-sol/pdf365/documentation/GettingStarted.md

 ### Azure

 Instantiate [*pdf365*](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/pdf356.pdf365?tab=overview) on the Azure Marketplace.
 We recommend VM with at least 4GB of memory to fully enjoy all the features.

+Now *pdf365* listens on port 7000.

 ### Google Cloud / AWS / Docker